pdf/kodi-callback-daemon/README.md

 ```

 ### Upstart
 There are Upstart init scripts available in [contrib](https://github.com/pdf/xbmc-callback-daemon/tree/master/contrib/upstart).
 Just copy `xbmc-callback-daemon.conf` to `/etc/init/xbmc-callback-daemon.conf` and `default` to `/etc/default/xbmc-callback-daemon`, then place your config file at `/etc/xbmc-callback-daemon.json`.
-Contributions welcome for SysV/SystemD/etc.  The Upstart job assumes you are starting XBMC via an the `xbmc` Upstart job, otherwise adapt as necessary.
+Contributions welcome for SysV/SystemD/etc.

 ### XBMC autoexec.py
 You might alternatively start the daemon from XBMC's `autostart.py`.
 Simply edit `userdata/autoexec.py` in your XBMC directory (ie `~/.xbmc/userdata/autoexec.py` on \*nix systems), and add the following: